 Bring on the moody hues—with a twinkly touch.
 Take burgundy and black eyeshadows and sweep them on the outer parts of your eyes, working the burgundy above the crease.
 Next, take a sparkly gold hue and layer it on the center of your lid until it's fully pigmented, and blend it into the other hues.
 Finish off the look with glowing skin and ombré lips for bonus points.

 If bold and audacious makeup looks aren't your style, go for something equally festive-feeling and striking—and slightly more subtle.
 Just sweep a bright white or silver shadow on your lids and around the inner corner of your eyes.
 Then, finish off the look with matte black winged liner and enviable top and bottom lashes.
 Add some blush and a nude lip, and voilà.

 A Sliver of Silver

-Not-your-average cat-eye.
-Spice up your usual winged eyeliner with a sliver of silver—start out by applying a silver liquid liner or cream shadow on top of your lids, extending the wing of your cat-eye slightly higher and farther than you normally would.
-Then, go over it with matte-black liquid eyeliner so that when the look is complete, you just see a subtle shimmer of the metallic shade "outlining" the black liner.
+Not your average cat eye.
+Spice up your usual winged eyeliner with a sliver of silver—start by applying a silver liquid liner or cream shadow on top of your lids, extending the wing slightly higher and farther than you normally would.
+Then, go over it with matte black liquid eyeliner so that when the look is complete, you just see a subtle shimmer of the metallic shade "outlining" the black liner.
 (You can also apply the black liner first instead, but you'll likely have to go over it again after applying the silver liner.)

 Add Some Gems